tharmes42/vCamDesk/README.md

 # vCamDesk
-Webcam on Desktop with support for XSplit vCam and virtual background removal
+Webcam on Desktop with support for 3rd-Party virtual background removal

 vCamDesk brings your webcam on your desktop as a free floating small window.
-It stays ontop of any other window or your desktop.
+It stays always on top of any other window or your desktop.

+It also supports chromakey (alphachannel), so webcam tools like XSplit vCam or personify chromacam which provide virtual background removal without greenscreen are supported and the result even takes lesser space on your screen / demo / recordings. :)

 ## Usage:
 1) Start the program